agda/agda2hs/docs/source/tutorials.md

 {-# COMPILE AGDA2HS isAscending #-}
 ```
-This function can be compiled to Haskell without any issue, however, when you try using it in proofs you can notice that it is not the most handy definition: the different cases are anonymous and to invoke them, some heavy stretching with regards to values has to be invoked.
-A better definition might be a predicate, instead:
+This function can be compiled to Haskell without any issue, however, when you try using it in proofs you can notice that it is not the most handy definition: since the different cases are anonymous, invoking them is not straightforward and might require defining more proof cases with additional assertions about the values input data (an example of which can be found [further in the tutorial](function-example)) A better definition might be a predicate, instead:

 ```agda
 data IsAscending₂ {a : Set} ⦃ iOrdA : Ord a ⦄ : List a → Set where